 - Third, you start cooking the vegetables and side dishes.

-- Afterwards, you fry up the veggies or cheese in a little parcel (Nom!)
+- Afterward, you fry up the veggies or cheese in a little parcel (Nom!)

 - Finally, you get to enjoy your well-deserved meal on the rooftop, overlooking Marrakesh